StellarKit/stellarkit-client-electron/README.md

 ```

 ### Donations
-If you like this code, a donation would be appreciated:
+If you like this code, a [`donation`](https://stellarkit.io/#/donate) would be appreciated.

 ```
-GCYQSB3UQDSISB5LKAL2OEVLAYJNIR7LFVYDNKRMLWQKDCBX4PU3Z6JP
+XLM: GCYQSB3UQDSISB5LKAL2OEVLAYJNIR7LFVYDNKRMLWQKDCBX4PU3Z6JP
 ```

 ### More Info